hbeni/fgcom-mumble/client/plugin.spec.md

 ### Testing UDP input
-Aside from using real clients, the UDP input interface can be tested using the linux tool "`netcat`": `echo "CALLSIGN=TEST1,COM1_FRQ=123.45" | netcat -q1 -u localhost 16661` sets the callsign and frequency for COM1.
+Aside from using real clients, the UDP input interface can be tested using the linux tool "`netcat`": `echo "CALLSIGN=TEST1,COM1_FRQ=123.45" | netcat -q1 -u localhost 16661` sets the callsign and frequency for COM1 for the default identity.

 Plugin output data